TAKING RNA THERAPEUTICS TO THE NEXT LEVEL

 Advances in RNA Therapeutics and Limitations

-There has been high level of recent interest in gene modulation with RNA based technologies (mRNA, gene editing, etc).
-Delivery Systems for RNA (typically viral or lipid based) are essential because RNA can cause strong immune/cytokine responses and are highly susceptible to degradation.
-Most delivery systems accumulate in the liver after IV (systemic) administration, cause toxicity and there are no good strategies for disseminated diseases like cancer.
+There has been high level of recent interest in gene modulation with RNA based technologies (RNA translation, RNA interference, gene editing, etc).
+Delivery Systems for RNA (currently viral or lipid based) are essential because RNA can cause strong immune/cytokine responses and are highly susceptible to degradation.
+However, most delivery systems (e.g., lipid nanoparticles or viral-based systems) accumulate in the liver or result in immunogenicity after IV (systemic) administration, cause toxicity, and there are no good strategies for effectively targeting disseminated diseases like cancer that required repeated treatment over the long-term.

 Limitations of Cancer Therapy Today

-The root cause of most cancers – i.e., Alterations/mutations in Tumor Suppressor Genes (TSGs) and Oncogenes (OGs) often cannot be directly targeted (only ancillary and secondary targets resulting from these gene alterations may be targetable).
-Currently available approaches in targeted therapy most often result in build-up of resistance over time due to development of alternate and redundant biological signaling pathways and cause ultimate failure of the treatment.
+The root cause of most cancers – i.e., alterations/mutations in Tumor Suppressor Genes (TSGs) and Oncogenes (OGs) often cannot be directly targeted (only ancillary and secondary targets resulting from these gene alterations may be targetable).
+Currently available approaches in targeted therapy, e.g., with small molecules, most often result in build-up of resistance over time due to development of alternate and redundant biological signaling pathways and cause ultimate failure of the treatment.

-Aanastra's Approach for the Future of RNA-based Cancer Treatment
+Aanastra's Approach for the Future of RNA-based Treatment - getting to the root of the problem

-Restoring, replacing or removal of the culprit genes as a strategy to treat cancers remains an untapped area due to delivery technology limitations.
-Aanastra’s approach to targeting TSGs and OGs can provide a major advance in treatment of cancer.
+Restoring, replacing or removal of the culprit mutated genes as a strategy to treat cancers remains an untapped area.
+Aanastra’s approach to targeting Tumor Suppressor Genes and Oncogenes can provide a major advance in treatment of cancer.
+Aanastra scientists have demonstrated these approaches in numerous studies in therapeutic cancer models including lung cancer, colorectal cancer, pancreatic cancer and osteosarcoma against mutated targets like P53, BRCA1 and KRAS utilizing the selective tumor targeting ability of the PEP-NPTM technology.